Bowie, Elvis and Lemmy: Which Famous Drug Diet Was the Worst?

 Stevie Nicks was bang into her cocaine.
 She believes that, over the years, she spent well over $1 million on it.
 On top of that, according to the biography Stevie Nicks: Visions, Dreams & Rumours, she was consuming a load of Courvoisier, Heineken and weed.

 "This is a relatively normal combination," say the Volteface guys.
-"There's probably a million people in the UK who consume cocaine, tobacco, cannabis and alcohol.
+"There's probably a million people in the UK who consume cocaine, tobacco, cannabis and alcohol on an almost daily basis.
 There's a lot of people doing it.
 Possibly not a gram of coke a day, though.
 If you consume cocaine and alcohol together it forms something that acts like cocaine but will have a more potent, dangerous affect, essentially.
 Health-wise, it's not great.
 The reason why it's quite dangerous but attractive to a lot of people to take coke and drink is obviously because the cocaine wakes you up from drinking all the alcohol, which allows you to drink more alcohol.
 The danger would come for her when the cocaine wears off and you've just drunk more alcohol than you otherwise would have done – and if you're doing cocaine and alcohol every day, almost inevitably your consumption is gradually increasing as well."

 As Nicks has admitted, her addiction became hugely problematic – something she only took control of after her doctor warned her that she was risking permanent mental and physical damage, as well as heading for a brain haemorrhage or an early grave.